Planned Capabilities

 raise e

-return result, state.update(**result)
+return state.update(**result)

 One could imagine adding it as a condition (a few possibilities)